 Where am I going with this story?
 Well this week I happened to stumble across a video of a dog who likes to pop balloons.
 I had a German Shepherd growing up that would try to play with balloons.
 Of course when she tried to bite the inflated latex spheres they would pop — but that was not her original intention.

 Now there is a little Jack Russell terrier named “Twinkie” who broke the Guinness World Record for balloon popping!
 She did this by bursting 100 balloons in 39 seconds.
 “Twinkie” actually took the record away from her mother (who held the record from 2005 until 2015).

 Here is the video…

 After watching the video it dawned on me: It would have been so much easier to train a dog to do something like popping balloons — instead of try to stay awake and do live television for 36 hours!
 But then again my talent at dog training isn’t so great either.
-Scooby can sit and shake.
-Moose knows how to “high five” and that’s about all those two can do.
+Scooby could sit and shake.
+Moose knows how to “high five” and that’s about it.

 I guess one record will have to be enough for me.
 I don’t see attempting to break any world records in my future!